In the News

 Pictured from left are: Ag Museum Treasurer, Karen Hutchison, volunteer Gene Carlisle, volunteer Mike Collier, Operations Assistant Sare Busker and Board President, Grier Stayton)

 The project to restore St.Thomas Methodist Episcopal Church (ca. 1857)

 A major restoration project is underway at the Ag Museum.
 The focus is the restoration of St. Thomas Methodist Episcopal Church (ca. 1857).

 The church is an important symbol of Delaware’s rural history and heritage and a wonderful example of 19th century rural church architecture, characterized by the steeply pitched roof, arched windows and Victorian Era stained glass.
 The pews, chairs, pulpit, alter and cast-iron stoves are original to the church.

 Sadly, the building has fallen into disrepair over the years, mostly due to a lack of funding dedicated to support its’ long-term preservation.

-In an effort to save this beautiful building, the Delaware Agricultural Museum has contracted with a recognized expert in the field of historic preservation, Dave Reisinger (Roberts Construction) to perform the restoration work on the church.
+In an effort to save this beautiful building, the Delaware Agricultural Museum has hired a contractor to perform the necessary restoration work on the church.